19hours/sg-statutes/Acts/Mental Capacity Act.md

 Accounts

-5. Rules of Court may provide that, in a case where paragraph 1 applies, the members of the committee are to have a duty to render accounts —
+5. The Family Justice Rules may provide that, in a case where paragraph 1 applies, the members of the committee are to have a duty to render accounts —

 (a) while they are members of the committee; and

 (b) after they are discharged.

+[Act 27 of 2014 wef 01/01/2015]

 [UK MCA 2005, Sch.
 5]